FREE Ground Shipping on Courses $149+ | Code: SANTASENDSFREE

 How Is the AP Calculus BC Exam Scored?

 The AP Calculus BC exam consists of 2 sections, each contributing 50% to the total composite score.
 Section I is the multiple-choice section (MCQ), while Section II is the free-response section (FRQ).
-The AP Calculus BC exam is scored out of 108 points, with each section carrying 54 points.
-Below is the scoring format for the exam:
+Below is the structure for the exam:

 Explore our AP Calculus BC Practice Questions to prepare effectively for the MCQ and FRQ sections.
 These include exam-level questions and detailed explanations to sharpen your skills.